DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

 ## Who is the course for?

-Before we get into the details, it’s important to know what skills you should have to join the course comfortably.
+Before we get into the details, it’s important to know what skills you should have to comfortably join the course.

 Here are the main prerequisites for the course: